Get competitive quotes from top companies.See Your Rates

 Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
 According to the US Census, in Alaska in 2009, the rate of marriage for people over 15 was 50.7 per 1,000 people.
 The rate of divorce was 28.7 per 1,000 people.
 And the rate of widowhood was 10.3 per 1,000 people.

 Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job, other things being equal.
 The most common job in Alaska, proportionately, is butcher.

 Tobacco Use - Tobacco users don’t live as long as non-tobacco users.
 So tobacco users pay much more for life insurance than an identical non-tobacco user would pay for the same policy.
 Tobacco use is associated with a number of health complications, such as heart disease, stroke, and COPD, any of which may cause higher rates and an earlier death.

 As of 2013, the national average rate of smoking was 19%.
 To compare to the most recent data available, in 2013, approximately 22.6% of Alaska adults smoked cigarettes – about 124,000 adults.

-Value of Policy - It shouldn’t come as a huge surprise that one of the largest, if not the largest contributing factor, to an insurance policy’s premiums is the value of the policy.
+Value of Policy - The largest contributing factor to an insurance policy’s premiums is the value of the policy.
 As with anything, you get what you pay for; the more protection that you purchase, the more you pay.